LPatr1ck/undergraduate-thesis-project/README.md

 **Undergraduate Thesis Project - Development of a Hotel Booking and Reservation System**

-This undergraduate thesis project represents the culmination of my academic journey in computer science.
-The primary focus of this project is the design and implementation of a comprehensive Hotel Booking and Reservation System, which has been developed from the ground up, catering to the specific requirements of the hospitality industry.
+This undergraduate thesis project marks the culmination of my academic journey in computer science.
+The primary focus of the project is the design and implementation of a comprehensive Hotel Booking and Reservation System, developed from scratch to meet the specific needs of the hospitality industry.

 **Project Overview:**